fran-byte/MagSenseUI/README.md

 These machines often operate in environments where **strong neodymium magnets** are permanently present.
 While these magnets are essential to the machine’s function, they also create a **constant magnetic field** that can interfere with nearby components.

-One such component is the **metallic bearing**.
+One such component is the metallic bearing.
 Under normal conditions, the bearing is non-magnetic.
-However, if it becomes **magnetized due to external contamination** (e.g., exposure to magnetic particles or prolonged proximity to strong fields), it can **distort the local magnetic environment**.
-This distortion may lead to **false readings or operational errors** in the machine’s magnetic sensors.
+However, if it becomes magnetized due to external contamination (e.g., exposure to magnetic particles or prolonged proximity to strong fields), it can distort the local magnetic environment.
+This distortion may lead to false readings or operational errors in the machine’s magnetic sensors.

 ### 🧪 Why MagSenseUI?